afarago/Pybricks-LEGO-Competition-Guide/tutorial/9_summary.md

+---
-# Summary and acknowledgement
+title: Summary and acknowledgement
+nav_order:
+---

 This environment simplifies programming by orders of magnitude compared to the traditional blocky-based system.
 Additionally the way Pybricks uses the DriveBase object makes your robot more reliable.

+{: .highlight }
-We are grateful to the developers of PyBricks and recommend that you try it out next year.
+We are grateful to the developers of PyBricks and recommend that you try this framework out in the next season.

 ![image starter program](img/pybricks1.png)